andrewKOwong/mixedconclusions/content/blog/clps/index.md

     docs.streamlit.io/library/changelog#version-1230
 )
 (search for "hide_index" and
-"display issue with index columns using category dtype")
+"display issue with index columns using category dtype").

 ## Testing